Techniques for Two-Tier Tables

 The IliTable class also provides a set of member functions dedicated to managing two-tier tables.
 A two-tier table is tied to rows that are managed by some external process or system; therefore serving as a bridge between Data Access and this external system.
 For instance, the IliSQLTable class (described in Hints and Tips for Using Data Access) serves as a bridge to relational database systems.
 The DirectoryTable sample class serves as a bridge to the file system.
 See Subclassing Example.

-A two-tier table is usually defined by specifying some sort of criteria that will be used to identify a result set extracted from the remote or external system.
-Precisely how this is done depends on the subclass of IliTable being used.
-For an IliSQLTable, for example, an SQL SELECT statement has to be specified.
+A two-tier table is usually defined by specifying some sort of criteria that will be used to identify a result set

 With a two-tier table, the basic row management member functions (described in section Managing Rows in a Table) perform specific actions, the details of which depend on the specific subclass being used.
 For more information, refer to the appropriate class in the Views Data Access Reference Manual.

-A two-tier table can retrieve rows in one of the following ways:
+A two-tier table can retrieve rows in one of the following ways

 -